Rhododendron canadense: Culture

 For a long time, the species was regarded as a botanical icon of New England.
 The Transcendentalist writer Ralph Waldo Emerson, who spent his life in Concord, Massachusetts, paid homage to it in his poem "The Rhodora: On Being Asked Whence Is the Flower" (1834, published 1847).
 In this reflective lyric, the poet arrives at the epiphany that the beauty of the rhodora exists not only for its own sake but also discloses the mystical unity of all creation under God.
 The poet embraces this unity in his parting words to the rhodora: "The self-same Power that brought me there brought you".
 The composer Mary Lynn Lightfoot later set the poem to music in a song of the same name for a women's choir.

-Rhodora is also the name of the journal of the Harvard-affiliated New England Botanical Club, which is a peer reviewed scientific publication dedicated to the flora of North America.
+Rhodora is also the name of the journal of the Harvard-affiliated New England Botanical Society, which is a peer reviewed scientific publication dedicated to the flora of North America.